epfl-ada/ada-2023-project-blackada/README.md

 ### Consensus Calculation

-Given a list of embeddings of reviews, a consensus score can be calculated using 2 different methods:

-- Pair-wise Cosine Similarity

-We can measure the cosine similarity between each pair of reviews.
-This metric measures the cosine of the angle between two vectors and ranges from 0 (no similarity) to 1 (complete similarity).

-- Pair-wise Euclidean distance

-Alternatively, we can use the euclidean distance, which may also take into account the 'strength' (i.e. magnitude) of the embedding.
+To quantify the similarity between beer reviews, we use the mean pair-wise cosine similarity within a set of embeddings.

-### Grouping Analysis
+### Analysis

 We can calculate consensus scores for different subsets of the beer reviews and compare.
 The following variables will be investigated:

-- Beer type (IPA, Stout etc)
+- Beer style (IPA, Stout etc)
 - Specific beer
 - Location of review
 - Size of brewery
 - Quantative metrics of the beers (Rating, Overall, Appearance, Aroma, Palate, Taste, ABV)
+- The time of the review

 ### Interpretation

-A significant enough difference in consensus indicates that the language use is different.
+A difference in consensus between group and a subgroup of reviews indicates the the language used in the subgroup is more speciic.
 Given that we group by different categories of beer reviews, this could mean that the language has meaning related to the groups.
-A simple example might be that, if the word 'clear' is used more often in IPA beer reviews, then 'clear' is a meaningful word.
+A simple example might be that, if the word 'clear' is used more often in IPA beer reviews than in the whole dataset, then 'clear' is a meaningful word.

-If we use either CountVectorizer or TFIDF for our final analyses, then we can recover the words which correspond to each feature, and therefore find the words which contribute the greatest difference between groups.
+Using CountVectorizer or TFIDF for our final analyses, we can recover the words which correspond to each feature, and therefore find the words which contribute the greatest difference between groups.
 This way, we can indicate which words are used more often when describing specific kinds of beers, and create a lexicographical guide to beer vocabulary.

 ### Comparison to The Critics (Optional)

 Time-permitting, we will scrape the aforementioned website and can compare the language used by critics for the most popular beers.
 Using word counts or tf-idf features, we will be able to see if the most popular unique descriptors for beers are shared by the critics' reviews.
-This will be a predominantly qualitative analysis.

 ### Datastory

-We present our findings as a static website hosted on `github.io`, including eye-catching explanations of our method, creative visualisations of the differences in language use and conclusions on what language to use if one wishes to be a beer aficianado!
+We present our findings as a static website including explanations of our method and creative visualisation of language use.
+We will end with describing what language to use for different beers if one wishes to be a beer aficianado!

 ## 📆 Proposed Timeline

 ##### **Week 10 (20.11-26.11)**
-- Initial analysis of consensus scores and language patterns within smaller beer groups
+- Conduct initial analysis of consensus scores and language patterns within smaller beer groups
-- Investigate use of different embedding models in combination with text extraction methods and consesus calculations and investigate findings
+- Investigate combinations of pre-processing steps, embedding models and consesus calculations
-- (time permitting): Conduct webscrape on BeerCritic website and build dataset
+- (time permitting): Conduct webscrape on BeerCritic website

 **Week 11 (27.11-03.12)**
 - Compare language patterns and consensus scores between different groupings of reviews: including exact beers, beer type and reviewer location
-- Seek feedback from TA on methodology and results thus far
-- (time-permitting): Attempt to conduct similar analysis on beer critic reviews and compare consensus scores
+- (time-permitting): Attempt to conduct similar analysis on critics' reviews

 **Week 12 (04.12-10.12):**
 - Begin writing up findings and collate our best results into visualisations
 - Create simple static website using github.io with the skeleton of our data story

 **Week 13 (11.12-17.12)**
-- Complete the first draft of the website, including all sections
+- Complete the first draft of the website
-- Conduct a thorough review of the project for clarity, coherence, and consistency on the website and in the code
+- Conduct a thorough review of both the code and website
-- Seek feedback from TA colleagues and mentors

 **Week 14: (18.12-22.12)**

-- Make revisions from feedback and conduct final checks
+- Conduct final checks
 - Submission of P3 by the deadline

 **🔴 Final Deadline**: 22.12.2023 (23:59 CET)